memgraph/orb/docs/styles.md

 ## Disable/enable shadows

-Just like labels, having shadows on nodes and edges will definitely degrade the performance of the rendering for large number of nodes/edges.
+Just like labels, having shadows on nodes and edges will degrade the performance of the rendering for the large number of nodes/edges.
 To simplify the way to disable/enable shadows for the whole graph you can use the view settings to enable/disable shadows globally:

 ```typescript